hanya/MRI/data/en/Code.md

 Additional informations about code generators:

-* You needs to know type mappings between UNO and your desired language like a listed [[TypeMappings]].
+* You needs to know type mappings between UNO and your desired language like a listed [Type Mappings](./TypeMappings.md).
 * Creation on your desired language like structs, enums, services and so on.